Lauman/devconnect-hackaton-buidlers-2025/PITCH.md

 ```

 **What happens when:**
+- **Cloudflare has a 6-hour outage?** (Just happened: November 18, 2025)
+  - The Graph's gateways go down (they use Cloudflare CDN)
+  - Dune Analytics becomes unreachable (Cloudflare CDN)
+  - Block explorers return errors (Cloudflare protection)
+  - Your trading bot loses data access during peak volatility

-- The Graph shuts down their hosted service?
-(They announced this in 2022)
+- **The Graph shuts down their hosted service?** (They announced this in 2022 - already happened)
-- Infura/Alchemy rate limits your critical trading bot?
+  - Projects forced to migrate or lose historical data
+  - Complex migration to decentralized network
+  - Many projects still haven't migrated

+- **A government demands data censorship?**
-- A government demands Dune Analytics censor certain addresses?
+  - Dune Analytics could be forced to block certain addresses
+  - Etherscan could hide transactions from sanctioned wallets
+  - Your analytics become a compliance tool, not a truth tool

-- Your indexer provider goes bankrupt?
+- **Your indexer provider goes bankrupt?**
-- Cloudflare decides your content violates their ToS?
+  - All historical data gone
+  - No backup (proprietary databases)
+  - Start from scratch or find new provider

-You lose access to YOUR data.
+**The result every time:** You lose access to YOUR data.
 Data about YOUR protocol.
 Data that was generated on a PUBLIC blockchain.

+**November 18, 2025 proved it:** Even Cloudflare - the infrastructure company that "makes the internet work" - can take down crypto analytics for 6 hours with a single configuration error.

 ### The "Aha" Moment